Globe editorial: How to trump Trump

-From the moment he descended the elevator at Trump Tower in New York to declare his candidacy for the Republican nomination, to the chaos and animus of his first two weeks as President, Donald Trump has flummoxed his political opponents.
+From the moment he descended the escalator at Trump Tower in New York to declare his candidacy for the Republican nomination, to the chaos and animus of his first two weeks as President, Donald Trump has flummoxed his political opponents.

 This has got to stop.
 Mr. Trump has been behaving the same way for years.
 The public is now fully apprised of his operating baseline – he lies and bullies, and is completely lacking in civility.
 We know it.
 Now we have to accept it.
 The man is not going to change.